kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 Specifying `Fill` means that you want all views in the stack view to completely fill the stack view perpendicular to its axis.
 You'll notice that this causes the green **What to See:** label to expand itself to the right edge as well.

 What if you didn't want the label to expand itself to the edge?
-For now it doesn't matter since both labels will have a clear background at runtime, but it will matter when converting the weather section, and you'll learn how to accomplish with the use of an additional stack view.
+For now it doesn't matter since both labels will have a clear background at runtime, but it will matter when converting the weather section, and you'll learn how to accomplish that with the use of an additional stack view.

 ### What to See Section